bronzeRaf/generos/README.md

 - The temp_action.action is a template of the custom action type, created by the user in the "interfaces" package.

 - The temp_node.py is a template of the node implementation.
 In every node all the callbacks, the Publishers, Subscribers, Services, Clients, Action Servers and Action Clients are working in the generated executable named "{Node's name}_exec".
-For every Client in the node, another executable is generated, named "{Node's name}_{Client's name}", so it can be called seperatelly.
+For every Client in the node, another executable is generated, named "{Node's name}_{Client's name}", so it can be called separately.
 This extra executable run once, until the Server's response is obtained and exits.

 - The temp_package.xml is a template of the package.xml file of the generated package.
 It contains the package and the maintainer information, as long as the dependencies.